 - 1. Demonstrated support among a school's administrative, instructional and pupil services staff. - 2.
 For continuing districts, the implementation of a CMHC (enhancing program support and stability through opportunities for improving pro-social behavior, school adjustment, early detection and/or screening and family support for education) or expansion to an additional school. - 3.
+Availability of space to accommodate the program (i.e., playroom).
-Adequate playroom space. - 4.
-Employment of a child associate(s) (CA) a caring, responsible person with proven ability to relate well to children and provide direct services to children, as described in the following section. - 5.
-Availability of one or more school mental health professionals, (e.g., school psychologist, school social worker, school counselor), to provide the paraprofessional with a minimum of one hour of direct supervision per week, at a designated time in addition to consultation on an "as needed" basis. - 6.
-Commitment to staff development for the CA through state level training.

-- 7. Commitment to staff development for mental health professionals (who provide supervision to CA(s) through state level training. - 8.
-Systematic screening to identify children who could benefit from services using the AML-R (a standardized behavior rating scale) or comparable measure as deemed appropriate by the CSDE and input of professional staff. - 9.
-Establish specific goals for individual children, that evolve from the areas in which the child is perceived to have difficulties. - 10.
-Provision of individual and, if appropriate for the child (as a school district option), group sessions that focus on child-centered play and promote social development, improved self-concept and adjustment to school. - 11.
-Evaluation of student outcomes through the use of data collection measures identified by the CSDE. - 12.
-Timely submission of four program updates (two per semester) and an end-of-year report following the formats provided by the CSDE. - 13.
-Monitoring of student progress towards goal achievement through informal parent/teacher conferences and formal progress and termination conferences. - 14.
-A plan designed to ensure parent involvement that includes: - signed permission for student participation; - parent participation in progress and termination conferences; - opportunities for parents to participate in the program, to learn about their children's development and needs, and/or to improve parenting skills; and - parent participation in program evaluation. - 15.
-Coordination of services with and referrals of children to community agencies that provide child and family services. - 16.
-Linkages with other school-based prevention and early intervention programs and supports. - 17.
-Reasonable evidence of future stability. - 18.
-Secure necessary signed releases/permission from the parents and/or legal guardians of student participants to allow the CSDE program manager and/or CSDE designee to observe a student or students engaged in Primary Project activities/sessions during site visits. - 19.
-Secure necessary signed releases/permission from the parents and/or legal guardian(s) of student participants to allow the CSDE program manager to have access to all Primary Project pre- and post-measure data (electronic and hardcopy formats) gathered and maintained via the COMET data collection and management system.
+- 4. Employment of a Child Associate (CA) a caring, responsible person with proven ability to relate well to children and provide direct services to children, as described in the following section. - 5.
+Availability of one or more school mental health professionals to supervise the acceptance of children into the program (i.e., school psychologist, school social worker, school counselor). - 6.
+Availability of mental health professionals to select, train and supervise paraprofessionals in program implementation.
+The mental health professional will provide the paraprofessional with a minimum of one hour of direct supervision per week at a designated time in addition to consultation on an "as needed" basis. - 7.
+Commitment to staff development for the CA through attendance at state level training (contingent upon annual appropriations and availability of such training). - 8.
+Commitment to staff development for mental health professionals (who provide supervision to the CA) through attendance at state level training (contingent upon annual appropriations and availability of such training). - 9.
+Systematic screening to identify children experiencing early school adjustment problems, supervised by the Mental Health Professional, using the AML-R (a standardized behavior rating scale) or comparable measure as deemed appropriate by the CSDE and input of professional staff. - 10.
+Establish specific goals for individual children that evolve from the areas in which the child is perceived to have difficulties. - 11.
+Provision of individual focus on child-centered play and promotion of social development, improved self-concept and adjustment to school. - 12.
+Evaluation of student outcomes through the use of data collection measures identified by the CSDE. - 13.
+Timely submission of four program updates (two per semester) and an end-of-year report following the formats provided by the CSDE. - 14.
+Monitoring of student progress towards goal achievement through informal parent/teacher conferences and formal progress and termination conferences. - 15.
+A plan designed to ensure parent involvement that includes: - signed permission for student participation; and - parent participation in program progress, termination conferences and evaluation to learn about their child's development and needs and to inform parenting skills. - 16.
+Coordination of services with, and referrals of children to, community agencies that provide child and family services. - 17.
+Linkages with other school-based prevention, early intervention programs and supports. - 18.
+Reasonable evidence of future program sustainability.

+- 19. Secure necessary signed releases/permission from the parents and/or legal guardians of student participants to allow the CSDE program manager and/or CSDE designee to observe student(s) engaged in Primary Project activities/sessions during site visits. - 20.
+Secure necessary releases/permission signed by parents and/or legal guardian(s) of student participants to allow the CSDE access to all Primary Project pre- and postmeasure data (electronic and hard copy formats) gathered and maintained via the COMET data collection and management system.